 How to take care of the burnout problem?

 OK, so what we can do about burnout syndrome?
 How we can help ourselves or our friends and family members with occupational burnout?
 What we can do to prevent burnout syndrome?
 Below you can find some suggestions.

 Work you like

 This can help in situations when you feel bored and stuck.
-If your work looks the same everyday and you feel no stress, nor motivation to do something, you can use a little bit of gamification just for yourself.
-For example, try to not use mouse per one day.
-In this case you can learn new shortcuts and appreciate, that normally you have mouse support.
+If your work looks the same every day and you feel no stress, nor motivation to do something, you can use a little bit of gamification just for yourself.
+For example, try to not use a mouse per one day.
+In this case, you can learn new shortcuts and appreciate, that normally you have mouse support.
 You can change your editor.
-This will show you how much you depend on your setups or on your IDE.
-This can remind you a structure of your programming language or framework you use.
+This will show you how much you depend on your setups or your IDE.
+This can remind you of a structure of your programming language or framework you use.
 You can also give yourself some constraints in the code.
 Good inspiration can be Global Day of Coderetreat.
 No

 ifconditions or only functional approach.
 There are many ways to challenge yourself in the work.
 Try it.
 It can be fun!